Conn’s syndrome; Conn syndrome; primary aldosteronism; hyperaldosteronism

-Primary hyperaldosteronism is suspected if a patient has high blood pressure that does not respond to medication (often three or four drugs used together).
+Primary hyperaldosteronism is suspected if a patient has high blood pressure that does not respond to medication (often three or four drugs used together) and/or if the patient is very young.
 Your doctor may be more suspicious if the potassium level in the blood is low.
 A strong history of high blood pressure and/or stroke in the family may also raise suspicion.
 Your doctor would normally refer you to an endocrinologist at this point, who will organise a blood test to check the levels of renin and aldosterone.
 To make this more accurate, your doctor may have to change the medications you already take as they can affect the results of this test.
 The blood test is most often performed at 9 a.m. in the sitting or lying position.
 In primary hyperaldosteronism, the aldosterone level is significantly raised, whilst the renin level is normally low.
 If the renin level is normal or high, it is likely that the patient has secondary hyperaldosteronism.

 To confirm the diagnosis of hyperaldosteronism, a ‘salt challenge’ test may be carried out.
 In this test, aldosterone levels are checked after giving a salt solution drip directly into the bloodstream, or by increasing the amount of salt in the diet for a few days before rechecking aldosterone levels.
 In both cases, a normally healthy person’s aldosterone level should fall.
 If this does not happen, primary hyperaldosteronism is confirmed.